What is preeclampsia?

 How common is preeclampsia?

-It happens in about 5-10% of pregnancies.
+It happens in about 5 to 10 percent of pregnancies.

 How did I get preeclampsia?